chendu2017/chendu2017.github.io/_pages/about.md

 My research interests include differential privacy, private optimization, and their applications in privacy-preserving operations management.
 Before my PhD, I was a full-time Operations Research (OR) Algorithm Engineer at DAMO Academy, the research institute of Alibaba Group.
-I obtained Master's degree in Management Science from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU) under the supervision pf Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree from Xi'an University of Electronic Science and Technology.
+I obtained Master's degree in Management Science from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU) under the supervision of Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree from Xi'an University of Electronic Science and Technology.

 Contact me